Frequently asked questions

 Leading philanthropists and thinkers have endorsed The Life You Can Save as a valuable resource for donors and our work has been recognized in numerous news stories.
 Our selection process emphasizes reliability and transparency and is overseen by a Panel of Experts from the fields of economics, ethics, nonprofit management, and business.
 Our founder, Peter Singer, was named one of the world’s most influential people by Time Magazine, and as the world’s third most influential contemporary thinker by the Gottlieb Duttweiler Institute.
 His work has made him widely recognized as a key figure in the effective altruism movement, which encourages individuals to give more thoughtfully and to direct a portion of their income to effective charities.

 Although we generally encourage donors to support our recommended charities, The Life You Can Save itself relies on donations to keep our organization running.
-This is a great way to leverage your dollars, as every $1 we spend on our operations has historically generated between $9-$13 for our recommended charities.
+This is a great way to leverage your dollars, as every $1 we spend on our operations has historically generated an average of $15 for our recommended charities.
 You can support The Life You Can Save here.

 TLYCS seeks to increase donations to our recommended charities through all channels.
 However, donating through our website helps us measure our impact more accurately, which in turn helps inform our self-assessment and planning.
 Also, when you donate through our website, unless you sign up as a TLYCS subscriber, we do not add you to any mailing lists or send you any promotional materials.